 Choose ThriveSparrow if:

-- You want engagement + performance + recognition together
+- You want engagement + performance + recognition together, in one price

 The Bottom Line

 PerformYard is a well-built, focused performance management platform.
-It earns its reputation for flexible review cycles, structured 1:1 management, solid HRIS integrations, and reliable compliance documentation.
+It earns its reputation for flexible review cycles, structured 1:1 management, solid HRIS integrations, reliable compliance documentation, and increasingly capable AI writing tools.

-If you need engagement, recognition, and performance to work together — and you want AI to help you act on what the data is telling you — ThriveSparrow gives you a more complete answer.
+If you need engagement, recognition, and performance to work together — with AI that's included, not add-on — ThriveSparrow gives you a more complete answer at a more predictable price.

-Try ThriveSparrow free for 14 days → No credit card required.
+Start your 14-day free trial of ThriveSparrow → No credit card required.
 Set up your first survey or review in minutes.

 FAQs